cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 $ terraform apply
 ```

-After applying you should have the budgets as shown below:
+After applying, you should have the budgets as shown below:

 ![budgets.png](/assets/public/budgets.png)